Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

      - list.pop(index)    -> removes value at index and returns value
      - list.remove(value) -> removes value directly
      - Example -> listNew = [ "name", 45, 175.36]

+  *  Tuple :
+     - stored in circular brackets ()
+     - ordered and immutable kind
+     - has indexing just like strings
+     - values can't be changed in tuple using indexing
+     - tuple.count(value) -> returns count of times that value is present
+     - tuple.index(value) -> returns 1st occurence index of that value
+     - Example -> tupleNew = (45,)

   ### NOTE :
         1. By default in python , number is in float datatype.
         2.  <code style="color : black">os.listdir()</code> : used for listing all files in directory